ankitagupta12/pheromone/README.md

    end
  end
  ```
- Alternatively, `Pheromone.config.enabled` can be used to check if `pheromone` is enabled
+ Alternatively, `Pheromone.enabled?` can be used to check if `pheromone` is enabled

 ## Development